 So what are our options here in Massachusetts?
 For now, we have to try and move to another state if we get a terminal diagnosis.
 But many of these laws have residency requirements, meaning that you must live in that state for a certain amount of time, before the "Right to Die" law applies to you.

 So what else can we do?
-Right now, there is a bill in the Senate and the House called the End of Life Options Act (see the text of the Bill Here).
+Right now, there is a bill in the Senate and the House called the End of Life Options Act.
 This Bill was introduced by Massachusetts State Senator William Brownsberger (D-Suffolk), on January 14, 2019.
 We don't know yet how that Bill will play out.
-Read more about its status here, on the website for a group called Death with Dignity.
 They are urging those in favor of this bill to send an emailed letter to your legislators, expressing their support.
-The process is very simple (I did it already) and you can do the same here if you want.

 I want this choice.
 I want it for my clients, my family, and myself.
 Give me the right to make the choice, and let me decide whether or not I want to exercise it.
 Don't force me to die in a slow, agonizing, undignified fashion.
 We can do this for our pets, to keep them from suffering, but not for ourselves.
 Don't we deserve the same rights as our dogs and cats?
 I think we do.
 I believe in God, and I believe each person has a soul.
 But I don't believe that anyone has the right to make our stay here and suffer.
 I support this Bill.
 If you do too, I urge you to go to the website and express your support.
 It's the only way things will ever change.